Palaces (album)

 Palaces is the third studio album by Australian electronic musician Flume, released on 20 May 2022 through Future Classic.
 It includes collaborations with Oklou, May-a, Quiet Bison, Kučka, Laurel, Virgen María, Emma Louise, Caroline Polachek and Damon Albarn.
 The album was announced alongside the release of lead single "Say Nothing", featuring May-a.

-At the 2022 ARIA Music Awards, the album earned Flume a nomination for ARIA Award for Best Solo Artist and album was nominated for Best Dance/Electronic Release, Best Cover Art, Best Produced Album and Best Mixed Album.
+At the 2022 ARIA Music Awards, the album earned Flume a nomination for Best Solo Artist and was nominated for Best Dance/Electronic Release, Best Cover Art, Best Produced Album and Best Mixed Album.

 The album was nominated for Australian Album of the Year at the 2022 J Awards.

 Background and recording

 After returning to Australia following the end of his world tour in support of Skin (2016) and Hi This Is Flume (2019), Flume moved to a coastal town in the Northern Rivers area of New South Wales, where he says he found "inspiration from the flora and fauna surrounding him".
 He also made field recordings of birds, which are used throughout the album.
-According to Flume, the album was also influenced by late Scottish producer Sophie.
+According to Flume, the album was also influenced by late English producer Sophie.